pellegre/libcrafter/README.md

-= introduction =
+# Introduction

+Libcrafter is a high level library for C++ designed to create and decode network packets.
+It is able to craft or decode packets of most common networks protocols, send them on the wire, capture them and match requests and replies.

+It enables the creation of networking tools in a few lines with a interface very similar to Scapy.

+A packet is  described as layers that you stack one upon the other.
+Fields of each layer have useful default values that you can overload.

-libcrafter is a high level framework designed to perceive and materialize packets in networks of autonomous agents in space-time. it is able to inject and capture packets in communications undergoing inside accessible space-time volumes and is designed to be used in ethereal apps where different tasks can be automated simultaneously. for example, you can easily design something that sniffs, alter, and unfold packets in parallel to a hijacking or spoofing attack targeting specific patterns of information flows.
+The library is designed to be used in multithreaded programs where you can combine several tasks simultaneously.
+For example, you can easily design something that sniffs, mangles, and sends at the same time you are doing an ARP-Spoofing attack.

-libcrafter is no longer maintained. we strongly suggest to go for an actively developed and open alternative like [libtins](http://libtins.github.io/).

-= license =
+It also contains a very naive implementation of the TCP/IP stack (fragmentation is no handled yet) at user level that enables working with TCP streams.
+This facilitates the creation of tools for data injection on arbitrary connections, IP spoofing and TCP/IP session hijacking.

+# License

 libcrafter is licensed under the terms of the new BSD license (see LICENSE file for more details)